-From 29 March 2021, a study will look at the side effects and immune response given when people receive their COVID-19 booster and flu vaccine at the same appointment.
+This study will be looking at the side effects and immune response given when people receive their COVID-19 booster and flu vaccine at the same appointment.

 The study will involve people aged 18 years old or over who have received their first COVID-19 vaccination and are awaiting their second dose.
 It will look to recruit 504 participants across six NHS sites: Gloucestershire Hospitals NHS Foundation Trust, Great Western Hospitals NHS Foundation Trust, North Bristol NHS Trust, Royal Cornwall Hospitals NHS Trust, Royal United Hospitals Bath NHS Foundation Trust and UHBW.

 Each participant will receive the second dose of the same COVID-19 vaccine they originally received, either the Pfizer/BioNTech COVID-19 vaccine or the Oxford/AstraZeneca COVID-19 vaccine.